 9.3 Inner and outer distance marks will be Yellow Dan Buoys with Red flags.
 If Inner and Outer Distance Marks are laid all boats shall pass between them when starting

 9.4 An individual recall will be signalled by displaying flag ‘X’ together with one sound.
 (This is Rule 29.1 which is a change to the Whitefriars SI for Club racing 9.4)

+9.5 Start sequences.
+Trios will start first.
+The 5 minute signal for the Versas will commence on the Trio start signal.
+The 5 minute for the Miracles will commence on the Versa start signal.

+9.6 In the event of a General recall the fleet concerned will start last in the fleet sequences. i.e. after the Miracles have started.

 10 The Finish